 -excerpt from the poem “Sprig Id Here” by Jack Prelutsky, from his book My Dog May Be A Genius

 This poem is so much fun to read aloud with your children, especially if they’re sidelined with the sniffles – sometimes laughter is the best medicine!
-You can find more playful poetry like this at our local libraries or online (hint: visit Jack Prelutsky’s website and click on the inchworm!).
+You can find more playful poetry like this at our local libraries or online (Jack Prelutsky’s website is a great place to start!).

 Poems are meant to be read loud, to be spoken and heard, an age-old interactive arts experience.
 In celebration of National Poetry Month, the Creative Writing Department at Roger Williams University is holding two poetry readings by guest writers this month, and the first is this afternoon:

 Poetry aficionados and casual fans alike are invited to revel in rhyme at Roger Williams University this April in observance of National Poetry Month.
 To celebrate the month, the University’s Creative Writing Department will hold a series of free poetry readings and lectures featuring guest writers.

 Poet Ann Townsend will visit the University on Monday, April 9 at 4 p.m., to share excerpts from her collections, including “Dime Store Erotics” as well as her more recent 2005 collection “The Coronary Garden.”
 The recipient of a National Endowment for the Arts Fellowship and a Discovery Prize from The Nation, Townsend’s poems have appeared in such magazines as Poetry, The Georgia Review, The Paris Review and many others.
 She teaches courses in creative writing and literary translation at Denison University in Ohio.

 The following week, on Monday, April 16 at 4 p.m., up-and-coming writer Nathaniel Perry will read excerpts from his 52-poem collection, “Nine Acres.”